xzn/ntrviewer-hr/README.md

 | JPEG Compat (Old 3DS) | 3 |
 | Uncompressed (Old 3DS) | 3 |

-Note: For true lossless image, you need to set Color Quality Bias to 0, and set Chroma Subsampling to Off in the NTR-HR menu (in Remote Play -> Advanced Options).
+Note: For true lossless image, you need to set Color Quality Bias to 0, and set Chroma Subsampling to Off in the NTR-HR menu on the console (accessed with X+Y -> Remote Play -> Advanced Options).
 Frame rate will be very low.

 ## FAQ